inflamously/comfyui-prompt-enhancer/README.md

     * ORIGINAL_PROMPT

 ## Installation
-You need to have ollama installed from https://ollama.com/ before continue.
+You need to have ollama installed from https://ollama.com before continue.<br>
-Afterward when within your custom python environment you just either ``pip install -r requirements under custom_nodes\comfyui-prompt-enhancer\requirements.txt`` or when feeling lucky ``pip install ollama``
+When within your custom python environment go to the `custom_nodes/comfyui-prompt-enhancer` folder and install via `pip install -r requirements requirements.txt`. <br>If you feeling lucky you can also install via `pip install ollama`
 That should be it.

 ## Example